-The Grand Prize Winner of last month's Trivia Challenge Quiz is Shannon !
-She was the first person to correctly answer my quiz question from last month: Which of the following is true about a mother and her babies?
+The Grand Prize Winner of last month's Trivia Challenge Quiz is Dr. Gregory Coakley from Two River Orthodontics!

+He was the first person to correctly answer my quiz question from last month: Which of the following is true about a mother and her babies?